A topic from the subject of Biochemistry in Chemistry.

 1. Mash the strawberries: In the glass jar, mash the strawberries with a fork or spoon until they become a pulp.

-2. Add dish soap: To the strawberry pulp, add a tablespoon of dish soap and stir to mix.
-This will break down the cell membranes and release the DNA.
+2. Add dish soap: To the strawberry pulp, add 1-2 tablespoons of dish soap and stir gently to mix.
+This breaks down the cell membranes and releases the DNA.

-3. Add salt: Add a teaspoon of salt and stir to dissolve.
-Salt helps to create an environment that encourages DNA precipitation.
+3. Add salt: Add 1/2 to 1 teaspoon of salt and stir to dissolve.
+Salt helps to precipitate the DNA.

-4. Filter the mixture: Use a funnel lined with cheesecloth to filter the strawberry mixture into a test tube or small beaker.
-The filtrate will contain the DNA.
+4. Filter the mixture: Use a funnel lined with cheesecloth or a coffee filter to filter the strawberry mixture into a test tube or small beaker.
+This removes the larger cellular debris.

-5. Add isopropyl alcohol: Gently tilt the test tube and slowly pour isopropyl alcohol down the side of the tube.
-The DNA will precipitate out of the solution and form a stringy white substance.
+5. Add isopropyl alcohol: Gently tilt the test tube at a 45-degree angle and slowly pour an equal volume (or slightly more) of cold isopropyl alcohol down the side of the tube.
+Avoid mixing.
+The DNA will precipitate out of the solution and form a cloudy, stringy white substance at the interface between the alcohol and the strawberry mixture.

-6. Spool the DNA: Use a skewer or pipette tip to gently spool the DNA strands onto a clean surface.
+6. Spool the DNA: Use a wooden stick or glass rod to gently spool the DNA strands.
+Avoid stirring vigorously as this will break the DNA strands.

 Significance:

-This experiment demonstrates the basic principles of DNA extraction and allows students to visualize the DNA molecule.
-It is a simple and engaging way to learn about nucleic acid chemistry and its applications in biotechnology and medicine.
+This experiment demonstrates the basic principles of DNA extraction.
+It's a simple and engaging way to visualize DNA and learn about nucleic acid chemistry and its applications in biotechnology and medicine.
+The extracted DNA, although not pure, allows for a visual demonstration of a key molecule in living organisms.

 Share on: